 Working with Employers

-The Office of Student Life (OSL) and the Office of Career Services (OCS) work together to help Harvard College student organizations work with employers while observing the norms and policies of the Harvard community.
+The Dean of Students Office (DSO) and the Office of Career Services (OCS) work together to help Harvard College student organizations work with employers while observing the norms and policies of the Harvard community.

 Student organizations often collaborate with employers to develop educational programs for club members as well as for the larger Harvard student body.
 Student organizations often approach relevant employers, but in some cases employers or organizations may reach out to student organizations.
 Employers often look to student organizations for advice on what kind of programming would appeal to students and what timing would work best with students’ schedules.